 - Attractive Margin Rates: If you want to invest in a margin account, Zacks Trade offers some of the lower margin rates in the industry.

 - Not Commission-Free: Unlike most of the other online brokers, Zacks Trade has not eliminated commissions on trades.
 You can find many of the same features offered by other brokers for free.

 - Not “Beginner Friendly”: Zacks Trade’s complex workstation interface could seem quite intimidating for newbies.
 The Zacks Trader interface is available for novices wanting a clean, simple workstation without all the bells and whistles.

-- Required Minimum Balance: Although Zacks Trade doesn’t require users to pay any unwanted account-based fees, users must initiate an account with at least a $2,500 available account balance.
+- High Required Minimum Balance: Although Zacks Trade doesn’t require users to pay any unwanted account-based fees, users must initiate an account with at least a $2,500 available account balance.

 - Limited Customer Service Hours: Unlike some other brokers that offer 24/7 customer service, Zacks Trade’s phone and live chat are available only during regular business hours (M-F, 9 a.m. – 6 p.m., EST).

 - Withdrawal Fees: One withdrawal is permitted from a specific account monthly.
 A subsequent withdrawal in the same month costs $1.00 for an ACH withdrawal, $4.00 for a check payment, or $10.00 for a wire transfer.

 - SIPC Insurance Protection Restrictions: Although you’re taken care of with a maximum coverage of $500,000 ($250,000 cash sub-limit), SIPC cannot protect compromised accounts or guard against fraudulent account activity.

 Zacks Trade is geared toward more advanced investors, investors living overseas, or investors who want access to stock exchanges outside of the U.S.